Seismic Blasting: What Is It and How Does It Affect Marine Life?

 Over the past few years, the federal government has allocated more than 30 new offshore areas for oil and gas exploration.
 Some of the most concerning developments occur in ecologically sensitive regions like the Otway Basin.

 American oil giant ConocoPhillips has already commenced seismic testing in the Zeehan Marine Park off the coast of Tasmania.
-The government continues to greenlight new exploration projects in other iconic coastal areas, including parts of the Gippsland (Victoria) and the Kimberley (Western Australia).
+The government continues to greenlight new exploration projects in other iconic coastal areas, including parts of Gippsland (Victoria) and the Kimberley (Western Australia).

 If we are to follow the recommendations of marine scientists, we must find alternative, less destructive ways to explore our oceans and meet our energy needs.